dukelec/cdbus/Readme.md

 To write a register with more than 8 bits, first write the high byte followed by the low byte.
 The high byte can be omitted if it is 0.

+Time unit: one bit period at the low-speed baud rate.

 **SETTING:**